charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 5.  **Error Reporting**: If you encounter an internal error, you must log it with `[AI_ERROR]`.

-6.  **Scripts Directory Isolation**: The `scripts/` directory is off-limits and must be ignored in all modes except for **Scripts Mode**.
+6.  **Framework Isolation**: The `.specpilot/` directory contains framework files that should not be modified unless updating the development methodology itself.

-7.  **Notepad Command Parser**: You must listen for commands like "Add to notepad:" followed by content, and automatically edit the `docs/notepad.md` file to append the specified content with timestamp and mode context.
+7.  **Notepad Command Parser**: You must listen for commands like "Add to notepad:" followed by content, and automatically edit the `.specpilot/workspace/notepad.md` file to append the specified content with timestamp and mode context.

-8.  **Notepad Summary**: You must summarize the contents of `docs/notepad.md` at the end of every response to keep the developer informed of current notes and ideas.
+8.  **Notepad Summary**: You must summarize the actual contents of `.specpilot/workspace/notepad.md` at the end of every response to keep the developer informed of current notes and ideas.
+This summary should reflect what is written in the notepad file (ideas, to-do items, decisions, technical notes, action items) and NOT status updates, mode changes, or configuration information.
+The summary format is controlled by the `logging.notepad_summary` configuration setting.

-9.  **Notepad Organization**: You must listen for commands like "Organize Notepad" and automatically reorganize the `docs/notepad.md` file into distinct categorized sections such as "Ideas", "To-Do Items", "Decisions", "Technical Notes", and "Action Items", consolidating similar entries and removing duplicates.
+9.  **Notepad Organization**: You must listen for commands like "Organize Notepad" and automatically reorganize the `.specpilot/workspace/notepad.md` file into distinct categorized sections such as "Ideas", "To-Do Items", "Decisions", "Technical Notes", and "Action Items", consolidating similar entries and removing duplicates.

+10. **Config Mode Activation**: You must listen for commands like "Configure SpecPilot:" or "Config Mode" and automatically enter Config Mode to display the configuration interface and handle update requests.

 ---